Sir George Cockburn, 10th Baronet: Political career

 Entering politics, Cockburn was elected Tory Member of Parliament for Portsmouth at the 1818 general election and was appointed a Junior Naval Lord in the Liverpool ministry in April 1818.
 He became Tory Member of Parliament for Weobly at the 1820 general election and, having become Major-General of the Royal Marine Forces on 5 April 1821 and a member of the Privy Council on 30 April 1827, he was elected Tory Member of Parliament for Plymouth at a by-election in June 1828.
 While serving as a Junior Naval Lord, he forced the resignation of the Duke of Clarence as Lord High Admiral in September 1828 for acting without the authority of the Board of the Admiralty.
 Cockburn was elevated to First Naval Lord in the Wellington ministry in September 1828 and in that capacity sought to improve the standards of gunnery in the fleet, forming a gunnery school at Portsmouth.
-He resigned when the Government fell from power in November 1830, but remained active in Parliamentary affairs, including leading the opposition to abolition of the Navy Board in 1832.
-After losing his seat in Parliament at the 1832 general election he returned to sea and became Commander-in-Chief of the North America and West Indies Station, hoisting his flag in the fourth-rate HMS Vernon, in December 1832.
+He resigned when the Government fell from power in November 1830, but remained active in Parliamentary affairs, including leading the opposition to the abolition of the Navy Board in 1832.
+After losing his seat in Parliament at the 1832 general election, he returned to sea and became Commander-in-Chief of the North America and West Indies Station, hoisting his flag in the fourth-rate HMS Vernon, in December 1832.

 Cockburn became First Naval Lord briefly again in the First Peel ministry in December 1834 but resigned when the Government fell from power in April 1835.
-He then returned to his old post as Commander-in-Chief of the North America and West Indies Station.
-Promoted to full admiral on 10 January 1837, he was elected Tory Member of Parliament for Ripon at a by-election in September 1841 and also became First Naval Lord again in the Second Peel ministry later that month.
+He returned to his old post as Commander-in-Chief of the North America and West Indies Station.
+Promoted to full admiral on 10 January 1837, he was elected Conservative Member of Parliament for Ripon at a by-election in September 1841 and became First Naval Lord again in the Second Peel ministry later that month.
 As First Sea Lord he ensured that the Navy had latest steam and screw technology and put emphasis of the ability to manage seamen without the need to resort to physical punishment.
 He resigned when the Government fell from power in July 1846, became Rear-Admiral of the United Kingdom on 10 August 1847 and was promoted to Admiral of the Fleet on 1 July 1851.
 He inherited the family baronetcy from his elder brother in February 1852 and died at Leamington Spa on 19 August 1853.
 He is buried in Kensal Green Cemetery.

 Cockburn Sound in Western Australia was named after him by Captain James Stirling in 1827.
-Cockburn Island, at the tip of the Antarctic Peninsula, was named for him by Sir James Clark Ross during his Antarctic expedition between 1839 and 1843.
+Subsequently, the City of Cockburn also adopted the name.
+At the tip of the Antarctic Peninsula, Cockburn Island was named for him by Sir James Clark Ross during his Antarctic expedition between 1839 and 1843.
 Cape Cockburn and Cockburn Bay on Nelson Island on the west coast of Canada were named after him.